LennartHennigs/DIYStreamDeck/README.md

 If you find this project helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPTelnet) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
 Thanks!

-For the latest changes and the history of changes, please take a look at the CHANGELOG.
+For the latest changes and the history of changes, please take a look at the [CHANGELOG](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

-**Note:** This was a (very successful) experiment with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
+**Note:** This was (and is) a very successful experiment with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
 This is the result.
 It wrote the code and this README as well.
-This paragraph here is the only piece I am writing myself (and maybe two lines in the CicuitPython code).
+This paragraph here is the only piece I am writing myself (and maybe five lines in the CicuitPython code).

 ## Features